 Industry and Aerospace

-Metals and Ceramics have a wide variety of mechanical properties including interesting mechanical, electrical, chemical, thermal and magnetic, making them very hard wearing, high strength and dimensional stable (low coefficient of thermal expansion).
-These material qualities combined with the ability to manufacture parts with complex geometries, fast and without the cost of tooling is attractive to engineers.
+Moreover their material properties allow them to be very hard wearing, high strength and dimensional stable (low coefficient of thermal expansion).
+In conjunction such material qualities when combined with the ability to manufacture parts with complex geometries is attractive to engineers.
+Even more so given it can be done fast and without the cost of tooling.

-Other Applications for industry include; Dies and punches, Nozzles, Microwave Filters, Antennas, Electronic Connectors, Electrical Insulators, Rotary Blades.
+There are many other 3D printing applications for this industry including; Dies and punches, Nozzles, Microwave Filters, Antennas, Electronic Connectors, Electrical Insulators, Rotary Blades.

 Education and R&D Institutions